Constant matters: Fine-grained Complexity of Differentially Private Continual Observation: Notations and Preliminaries

-One main application of our results is in {\em differential privacy} formally defined below: \begin{definition} A randomized function $\mathcal M$ gives $(\epsilon,\delta)$-differential privacy if for all {\em neighboring} data sets $D$ and $D'$ in the domain of $\mathcal M$ differing in at most one row, and all measurable subset $S$ in the range of $\mathcal M$,

-where the probability is over the private coins of $\mathcal M$. \end{definition} This definition requires, however, to define \emph{neighboring} data sets in the continual release model.
+One main application of our results is in {\em differential privacy} formally defined below: \begin{definition} A randomized mechanism $\mathcal M$ gives $(\epsilon,\delta)$-differential privacy if for all {\em neighboring} data sets $D$ and $D'$ in the domain of $\mathcal M$ differing in at most one row, and all measurable subset $S$ in the range of $\mathcal M$, $ \pr \sparen{\mathcal M(D) \in S} \leq e^{-\eps} \pr \sparen{\mathcal M(D') \in S} + \delta, $ where the probability is over the private coins of $\mathcal M$. \end{definition} This definition requires, however, to define \emph{neighboring} data sets in the continual release model.
 In this model the data is given as a \emph{stream} of individual data items, each belonging to a unique user, each arriving one after the other, one per time step.
-In the privacy literature, there are two well-studied notions of neighboring streams~\cite{chan2012differentially, dwork2010differentially}: (i) {\em user-level privacy}, where two streams are neighboring if they differ in potentially all data items of a single user; and (ii) {\em event-level privacy}, where two streams are neighboring if they differ in a single data item in the stream.
-We study here event-level privacy.
+In the privacy literature, there are two well-studied notions of neighboring streams~\cite{chan2011private, dwork2010differentially}: (i) {\em user-level privacy}, where two streams are neighboring if they differ in potentially all data items of a single user; and (ii) {\em event-level privacy}, where two streams are neighboring if they differ in a single data item in the stream.
+We here study event-level privacy.

 Our algorithm uses the Gaussian mechanism.
 To define the Gaussian mechanism, we need to first define {\em $\ell_2$-sensitivity}.
 For a function $f : \mathcal X^n \to \R^d$ its $\ell_2$-sensitivity is defined as